The Biden Climate Summit

-With the Lima Climate Conference outcome being received by most as an insipid dish of consommé rather than a healthy broth of fervour where did that leave the Paris Climate Summit in 2015?
+With the President Biden Conference outcome being received by most as an insipid dish of consommé rather than a healthy broth of fervour where did that leave the Paris Climate Summit in 2015?

 To me, the conventional wisdom that modern civilization will either adapt to whatever weather conditions we face and that the pace of climate change will not overwhelm the adaptive capacity of society is utter gibberish, as we have no idea how sever, how fast or how frequent climatic events will be upon us.
 It is all best ‘guesstimate’ as those climate modelling computer programs continuously get outfoxed by climate events.
 The notion of “adapting” or living with climate change is a farce.
 A climate in which conditions will change fast and escalate to the point that isn’t suitable for stable human civilization (or for the continued existence of a majority of the planet’s species) is plain ludicrous!

 Greenhouse gas emissions have been steadily rising since the first Kyoto summit.
-In 2013 we hit 6.9 percent growth in emissions, a record.
 We’re not only going in the wrong direction — we are accelerating in the wrong direction!
 The thing is; if 2 degrees C is extremely dangerous, 4 degrees C is absolutely catastrophic!
 So this is where our future leaves us: stuck between temperatures we can’t possibly accommodate, and carbon reduction pathways governments are unwilling to achieve.

 If there is to be any hope of avoiding civilization-threatening climate disruption, we must act immediately and aggressively on an unprecedented scale.
 The 2 degrees C number; before we risk “dangerous” changes in climate, has been around for over a decade and was reaffirmed at that ‘optimistic, trumpet blowing’ Copenhagen summit.
 But in reality (far away from politics, the IMF and climate summits), deciding on an “acceptable” level of temperature increase is plain lunacy as we are already suffering the effects of increased temperatures.